Elastic Search: Build a semantic search experience

 While your deployment is being created, you'll be given a username and password.
 Be sure to copy or download this as you'll need it when you install your integrations.

 Now that you've created your deployment it's time to get data into Elastic.
 Let's do this by using Elastic's web crawler.
-First, you'll select the tile, Build a semantic search experience.
+First, under the Search tab, you'll select the tile, Build an AI-powered search experience.

 Next, to set up semantic search, you'll see a page where you can get started with either of the following: